 The 4 Ps of Marketing

 Product refers to the good or service a company offers to its customers.
-Ideally, a product should meet a current consumer demand.
-To be successful, marketers need to understand the life cycle of a product and business managers need to have a plan for dealing with products at every stage of their life cycle.
+Ideally, a product should meet current consumer demand.
+To be successful, marketers need to understand the life cycle of a product, and business managers need to have a plan for dealing with products at every stage of their life cycle.
 The product type also partially determines how much businesses can charge for it, where they should place it, and how they should promote it in the market.

 Things to pay attention to are;

 Many questions can be asked in detail when making product marketing decisions.
 Here are a few of the most important:

 - What problem does it solve or what problem does it help the customer overcome?

 - In other words, what will the customer gain by using your product?